JamieWritesCode/vagrant-lemp-laravel/README.md

 Finally, `laravel new` creates a blank application.

 Your new vagrant box will be running at IP `192.168.33.22`.
 You may want to add this to your hosts file.

+MySQL root password will be `password` and default database will be `database`.